SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 recently that could have affected the smooth running of your server.
 A memory card may be loose after dusting, a shortcut may be broken...

-There is a bug in Sponge
+There is a Bug in Sponge
 ------------------------

 **Symptom**: None of the above apply, and it still doesn't work as it